filosofis/Jack.libGDX/README.md

 # Jack.libGDX

 A pixel art platformer written in Java using the LibGDX framework.
-Designed for Android and PC.
+Designed for Android and Desktop.